cappuuuuu/my-test-repo/README.md

+# my-test-repo
-# my-test-repocappuuuuu tested Git from command line on personal computer
+cappuuuuu tested Git from command line on personal computer cappuuuuu tested Git from RStudio on personal computer